1926 Atlantic hurricane season: Other systems

 Reports from the government of the Mexican state of Veracruz indicate that in late September 1926 a tropical disturbance formed in the northwest Caribbean Sea, then moved across the Yucatán Peninsula and the Bay of Campeche to strike Veracruz as a hurricane on September 28.
-The storm reportedly began with sudden fury at 16:00 UTC and produced unspecified winds as high as 124 mph—if sustained, equal to those of a strong Category 3 hurricane—causing boats to be stranded, roofs to be torn off, and trees and electric cables to be blown down, though the worst conditions reportedly lasted only two hours.
+The storm began suddenly and produced winds as high as 200 km/h—if sustained, equal to those of a strong Category 3 hurricane—causing boats to be stranded, roofs to be torn off, and trees and electric cables to be blown down, though the worst conditions reportedly lasted only two hours.
 The reported storm ruined most of the seashore as a storm tide destroyed the local breakwater, including at the historic Hotel Villa del Mar in the city of Veracruz, demolishing most of the hotel as well as the yacht club there, and forced train service to be suspended.
-The city was flooded to a depth of 5 ft, but well constructed buildings in the city center survived the wind.
+The city was flooded to a depth of 5 ft, but well-constructed buildings in the city center survived the wind.
 Several ships were sunk in the harbor, and several sailors were feared drowned.
-However, a peer-reviewed publication in 2012, which reanalyzed the 1926 Atlantic hurricane season, did not confirm its supposed existence.
+However, a peer-reviewed publication in 2012, which reanalyzed the 1926 season, did not confirm its supposed existence.